-- Defence chief Adm Haakon Bruun-Hanssen revealed a strategic defence review in October 2015 that committed to full requisition of 52 F-35 joint strike fighters. - To be based mainly at Ørland Main Air Station in central Norway, but with a Forward Operating base at Evenes in northern Norway. - Norway is seeking delivery of the first six F-35s in 2017, four aircraft are to be delivered in 2015 and 2016, and Norway plans to have all 52 delivered by 2025. - The total was reduced from 56 to 52. - SIPRI reports that without air refuelling they will have no capability beyond Norwegian airspace - No plans for air-to-air refuelling
+- Defence chief Adm Haakon Bruun-Hanssen revealed a strategic defence review in October 2015 that committed to full requisition of 52 F-35 joint strike fighters. - To be based mainly at Ørland Main Air Station in central Norway, but with a Forward Operating base at Evenes in northern Norway.The first of the aircraft were expected to be delivered to Norway in 2017, and Norway plans to have all 52 delivered by 2025. - SIPRI reports that without air refuelling they will have no capability beyond Norwegian airspace - No plans for air-to-air refuelling